 With B2B marketing, content is often created specifically with the purpose of leading on to the next piece of content, therefore building a ‘purchasing path’ that your customers are taken through.
 This is implemented regularly (short-term) but is ultimately leading to your long-term goals of converting traffic and leads into sales.

 3. Decide on the best media channels for your target audience

 Several factors need to be considered when you’re deciding on what media channels to use for your advertising.
 First things first, it’s important to understand that you’re not just trying to catch the eye of the public with a glamorous advertisement; you’re trying to get a message across to other businesses about your product or service.
 That doesn’t mean your advertising strategy can’t be fun and creative, but it means that whatever media channels you decide to use must be those channels that are seen and used by your target audience i.e. other businesses.
 This does limit your options slightly, but don’t worry, there are still a wide variety of options available to you.

 With B2B, you need to decide on a media channel that will allow you to directly target other businesses, and for that reason it’s wise to avoid pumping absurd amounts of money into TV and radio ads that are not going to specifically target those businesses that you eventually want to have as your customers.
-Trade magazines, local newspapers, and good old fashioned trade shows are the most effective media channels for B2B advertising.
+Trade magazines, local newspapers, and good old fashioned trade shows are still some of the most effective media channels for B2B advertising.

 According to MediaPost, “trade shows remain the top source for B2B lead generation, with 77% of marketers saying they generate a significant quantity of leads, and 82% saying they generate high-quality leads.”
 Social media channels in today’s digital world are of obvious importance, adn we discuss these below.

 4. The effectiveness of social media channels